Kelly Rutherford: Personal life

 Rutherford married Venezuelan banker Carlos Tarajano in June 2001.
 Rutherford filed for divorce in January 2002, after six months of marriage.
 The wedding was featured shortly thereafter in the February 2002 issue of InStyle magazine.

 Rutherford married her second husband, German businessman Daniel Giersch, in August 2006.
-She gave birth to their first child, son Hermés Gustaf Daniel Giersch, in October 2006.
+She gave birth to their first child, son Hermès Gustaf Daniel Giersch, in October 2006.

 While pregnant with their second child, Rutherford filed for divorce from Giersch on December 30, 2008.
 Rutherford and Giersch subsequently became involved in a child custody dispute over their son and their unborn child.
-Rutherford gave birth to their second child, daughter Helena, in June 2009.
+Rutherford gave birth to their second child, daughter Helena Grace, in June 2009.

 In August 2009, Rutherford and Giersch reached a temporary settlement of joint physical custody, in effect until April 2010.
 Rutherford also obtained a temporary restraining order against him the following month.

-Giersch's U.S. visa was revoked in April 2012, after Rutherford's lawyer informed the State Department about issues pertaining to Giersch's businesses, which led the department to conclude that they had sufficient evidence to deport him.
+Giersch's U.S. visa was revoked in April 2012, after Rutherford's lawyer informed the State Department about issues pertaining to Giersch's businesses, which led the department to conclude that it had sufficient evidence to deport him.

 It has been reported that the allegations involved fraud or an involvement in drugs and weapons dealing in South America, considered terrorism under the PATRIOT Act.
 Giersch consequently was unable to enter the United States and took up residence in France and Monaco.
 In May 2012, Rutherford and Giersch's children went to France to spend the summer with their father.
 Rutherford asked the court to grant her sole custody so that she could keep the children primarily in the United States following their visit to France, as the existing joint custody agreement required her to travel frequently to enable Giersch to spend time with the children.